 He feels the CAQ is singling out LaSalle College and blaming the school, to an extent, for the decline of French in Montreal.
 “We have more French-speaking students than Brébeuf and Grasset,” he says, referring to Collège Jean-de-Brébeuf and Collège André-Grasset, two private French CEGEPs.
 “Quebecers come from all over to study at LaSalle in Montreal in French,” he says.
 “We make Quebec proud all over the world,” he adds.
 “International students from a hundred countries come to study at LaSalle.”

 The protest came just over a month a way from the upcoming provincial election.
 “I have Mme.
 Frechette on speed dial.
 She wants to help,” Marchand says.
-“The decision is in her hands.”
+“The decision is in her hands.” n